jamielohoff/NeuralPotentials/README.md

 ## Harmonic Oscillator

 The notebook teaches your the basics about neural potentials using the example of a simple harmonic oscillator.
-The folder called ''' HarmonicOscillator ''' containes further exmpales where techniques like bootstrap-sampling are introduced and it also analyzed more elaborate systems like a double-well potential.
+The folder called `HarmonicOscillator containes further exmpales where techniques like bootstrap-sampling are introduced and it also analyzed more elaborate systems like a double-well potential.

 ## Sagittarius A* - The Milkyway's Supermassive Black Hole